A healthy you takes two

 Learn how your relationship with your doctor, including how well you communicate with each other, affects your care.

 You and your doctor are a team, and research shows that patients who have a strong relationship with their doctors and other health care professionals tend to be healthier and are more satisfied with their health care.

 - Know your medical history.
 Bring along medical information, such as test results and medications you are taking, including prescriptions, over-the-counter medications and herbal supplements.

 - Make a list of questions you have concerning your symptoms, condition and treatment.

 - Discuss your current symptoms and go over your list of questions or concerns.

 - Make sure you understand what your doctor is telling you.
-Don’t be afraid to ask questions about something you don’t understand or if you would like to know something your doctor hasn’t covered.
+Don’t be afraid to ask questions about something you don’t understand or something your doctor hasn’t covered.

 After your office visit

-- Schedule any follow-up appointments before I left the doctor’s office?.
+- Schedule any follow-up appointments before I left the office?

 - Discuss my symptoms in a clear and concise manner?